apekos/frontend-nanodegree-arcade-game/README.md

 This is a Udacity Front End Nanodegree project.

-## Preview

-You can play the game here: https://apekos.github.io/frontend-nanodegree-arcade-game/.

 ## Run

 Download the zip file or clone via Github and then open the ìndex.html file.

+Or you can play the game here: https://apekos.github.io/frontend-nanodegree-arcade-game/.

 ## Instructions